-Jill Duggar And Jessa Duggar Unite On Instagram To Show Dillard And Seewald Family Fighting Racism On Martin Luther King Jr Day 2017
+Jill Duggar And Jessa Duggar Unite On Instagram To Show Dillard And Seewald Family Fighting Racism On Martin Luther King Jr. Day 2017

-Jill and Jessa see eye to eye on many things.
+Jill and Jessa see eye-to-eye on many things.
 Because of the similarity in their age, they experienced marriage, pregnancy and starting their own families together.
 On this year’s Martin Luther King Jr. Day, they decided to come together on Instagram to show the world that Dillard and Seewald families are committed in the fight against racism.

-With Jill and Jessa Counting On season premiere kicking off, their Martin Luther King Jr. Day posts may give a boost to the viewership and ratings.
+With the Jill and Jessa: Counting On season premiere kicking off, their Martin Luther King Jr. Day posts may give a boost to the viewership and ratings.

 The 25-year-old mother made sure to post a quote and a picture of the famous civil rights leader on her Instagram, commemorating the work that he has done and showing her fans just how much his message rings true today.